ryym/node-depcop/docs/usage.md

 ### --unused

-Enables [unused module search].
-You can also specify validator options as values of the option ([configuring unused search]).
+Enables [unused module check].
+You can also specify validator options as values of the option ([configuring unused module check]).

 ```sh
 depcop --unused 'ignore:bar'